This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 All Bay Area Bridge Tolls

 The San Francisco Bay Area has 8 toll bridges.
-The Golden Gate Bridge is the most expensive at $8.75-$9.75.
-The other 7 are state-owned and charge $7.00-$8.00.
+The Golden Gate Bridge is the most expensive at $10.25-$11.25 depending on payment method.
+The other 7 are state-owned and charge a flat $8.50 since January 1, 2026.
 All bridges are cashless and accept FasTrak.
 Here is every rate for every bridge.

 Map showing the locations of all 8 toll bridges across the San Francisco Bay Area